 NEW ZEALAND PRO-AM CHAMPIONSHIP TEAMS EVENT

-Each amateur will play with a professional in a two-person Pro-Am team for two rounds in a two-ball best-ball format, one round across two courses on the Thursday and Friday of the event.
+Each amateur will play with a professional in a two-person Pro-Am team for two rounds in a two-ball best-ball format, one round across Millbrook Resort and The Hills golf courses on the Thursday and Friday of the event.

 On each hole, for the teams’ event, the best single net score from the two players will count towards the team score.

-On the completion of the first two rounds a Pro-Am teams cut will be made with the leading 40 teams going through to the third round on the Saturday.
+On the completion of the first two rounds a Pro-Am teams cut will be made with the leading 40 teams going through to the third round on the Saturday at Millbrook Resort.

 All amateurs who miss the two-round teams cut will play in the Jack’s Point Open Challenge, a separate one-day Pro-Am event at the magnificent Jack’s Point course.

-After the third round, a final Pro-Am team cut will be made, with the best 10 teams going through to the final round.
+After the third round, a final Pro-Am team cut will be made, with the best 10 teams going through to the final round at Millbrook Resort.